startling/sixteen/readme.markdown

 It can take `--hex` (to output an ASCII hex dump) and `--little` (to output little-endian binary), too.

-It supports all the ordinary opcodes, plus the pseudo-intructions `dat` and `jmp`.
+It supports all the ordinary opcodes, plus the pseudo-intructions `dat` and `jmp` and labels.
+Labels can be used like `label` where any value would go, or `[label]` (to use it as a pointer), or `[label + register]`.
+String literals can be used with `dat`, but there are a few quirks involved; namely, they can't contain spaces or commas.
+They *can* contain escaped quotes though.

 Aditionally, I want to do something more with debugging symbols.
 Watch this space.